 Our goal within this focus area is that every young child (ages 0-5) has the opportunity and resources to be healthy and well-prepared for success in school, work, and life.

 Prenatal and early childhood years are the foundation for the rest of our lives, with ripple effects on health, education, and even economic outcomes.
-Positive experiences can have a constructive effect on brain development, while excessive stress can increase the likelihood of disease and impact socio-emotional and cognitive functions.
-Investing in early child development has long-term benefits to both individuals and society, in the form of better health, higher graduation rates, lower incarceration rates, and a stronger ability to find and keep employment.
-In short, early childhood is one of the best investments we can make.
+That’s why early childhood interventions have the unique potential to reduce barriers to health and future opportunity for all children, particularly young children of color.
+Indeed, research shows that investing in early child development is a proven strategy for promoting equitable outcomes and for producing long-term benefits to both individuals and society, in the form of better health, higher graduation rates, lower incarceration rates, and a stronger ability to find and keep employment.

 Strategic Approach and Current Focus

 If we want to ensure every young child has the opportunity and resources to thrive, then we must address the racial, ethnic, and geographic inequities that exist among young children.
 COVID-19 has amplified these structural inequities and weaknesses in our state’s early care and education system, including lack of access for children from lower income families, systemic bias against homebased care, low pay for the workforce, and a business model that is unsustainable.

 In response, we are focused on transforming the early care and education system in North Carolina so that it meets the needs of the state’s diverse population of children and families, including: